joaogl/LD29/README.md

 ====
 - Create menus.
 - Add sounds.
-- Add the diferent player textures.
-- Setup the level loader.
 - Setup the level generator.
-- Setup the collision detection.
+- Apply the intro to the Game (only on startup).
 [HALF DONE]
-- Apply the intro to the Game (only on startup).
+- Add the diferent player textures.
 [HALF DONE]

 TO-DO DONE
 ====